Resurgence-VM-Development/Resurgence/README.md

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/e2GuJ2k6na)

-Resurgence aims to be an embeddable virtual machine with an easy to use API for projects like:
+Resurgence aims to be an embeddable virtual machine with an easy-to-use API for projects like:
 * Game engines
 * Language interpreters
 * Applications that want custom scripting behavior
-* Applications that want to execute custom user code in a secure manner
+* Applications that want to execute custom user code securely

 Right now, Resurgence is currently in early stages of development, and shouldn't be used in any serious projects yet.

 Note: Resurgence is just a virtual machine.
 This allows us to focus on making it good without having to worry about maintaining a language interpreter or library interface.
-For making a fully featured interpreter, we recommend [Crafting Interpters](https://craftinginterpreters.com/) to get an idea on how to make one.
+For making a fully featured interpreter, we recommend [Crafting Interpreters](https://craftinginterpreters.com/) to get an idea on how to make one.

 ## Features
 * Resurgence is a Register-based VM, which closely replicates the design of a real computer
 * Resurgence is designed to be very lightweight and simple
 * Resurgence is designed specifically for embedding into another application
-* Code running inside of a Resurgence VM is sandboxed by default
+* Code running inside Resurgence is sandboxed by default

 ## Architecture
 ![Architecture](images/architecture.png)